unerian/fl-studio-wine-plugin-list/README.md

 - Medium - Tested for some time, but haven't put like 50+ hours of usage into it, so I cannot guarantee there isn't some rare instablility or bugs.

 - Low - Basically just first impressions.
+Take these with a grain of salt.

 ## WORKS PERFECTLY